lemlac/mulem/docs/reference.md

     print("Never ran")
 ```

 Steps may optionally be added to the loop's subject line.
-This is done by adding a colon `:` between the subject and `then`.
-An expression after `:` will run at the end of each iteration of the loop.
+This is done by adding a semi-colon `;` between the subject and `then`.
+An expression after `;` will run at the end of each iteration of the loop.

 `loop [under this condition] ; [doing this every iteration] then`